Cairnstew/vscode-server/README.md

 Dockerfile: Defines the container setup, including code-server installation and user configuration. docker-compose.yml: Configures the code-server service with port mapping and volumes.
-.env: Environment variables for project name, port, and password. projects/: Host directory for your code, mounted to /home/coder/projects in the container. scripts/entry.sh: Entrypoint script to start code-server.
+.env: Environment variables for project name, port, and password. scripts/entry.sh: Entrypoint script to start code-server.

 Setup Instructions